by Aidan Chivers

 There had long been discomfort at the enormous statue of the colonialist figure gazing proudly out over the land he had invaded, and debates had been ongoing for some time.
 The international media’s attention, however, was only really attracted to the issue when a group of students gathered around an activist named Chumani Maxwele, who triggered the modern wave of protests on 9 March 2015 when he threw human faeces at the statue.
-The protest was small – reports suggest that scarcely more than ten people were in attendance – but the event prompted a surge in the prominence of the issue.
+The gathering was small – reports suggest that scarcely ten people were in attendance – but the event prompted a surge in the issue’s prominence.

 Within less than three weeks, following a series of increasingly aggravated protests, the decision was made to remove the statue.
 Unwilling to erase any evidence for its existence, students used black paint to create the impression of the shadow the statue used to cast.